You are on the page: Scriptures.ru ➤ Books ➤ The ultimate meditation guide

 Andrey Terentyev, chief editor of Buddhist publishing house "Narthang"

-The book is also available in Ukrainian as an e-book here for $5, and in paperback format with a soft cover with black and white illustrations here for $15 and with color illustrations here for $24.
+The book is also available in Ukrainian as an e-book here for $5, and in paperback format with a soft cover with black and white illustrations here for $15 and with color illustrations here for $24, and also for $23 with hard cover and black and white illustrations.

 In Russian, the book is available as an e-book here in PDF and EPUB formats for $12.
 Amazon does not support the publication of books in Russian in any form (the only option is publication through Russian-language intermediary publishers).